Skip to main content

 Though air filters should be replaced regularly throughout the year, it is a good idea to clean air vents in the ceiling, wipe down smoke and carbon monoxide detectors and replace those batteries as well.
 If applicable, consider scheduling a chimney sweep, particularly if your fireplace was in frequent use during the cold, winter months.
 Chimney sweeps should be done every two years or so.
 Dust around any hanging mirrors, picture frames and wall décor and wipe down the top of your refrigerator, microwave, shelves, high-up cabinets and tall furniture—bookcases, for example.
 When doing this, be sure to remove any decorative items rather than just dusting around them.

 LIVE_SpringCleaning2When it comes to spring cleaning, we tend to focus on the inside of our homes; don’t forget the outside as well.
-Now is the perfect time to pressure-wash the siding and wash the outside of the windows.
+Now is the perfect time to pressure-wash siding and wash the outside of the windows.
 Remember to work from top to bottom to avoid having dirt run onto clean areas.
-Using a professional cleaner in Liverpool provides a spotless home without the effort, saves time for busy individuals, and employs expert techniques for a deep clean.
-It ensures a hygienic living space, reduces stress, and supports local businesses, contributing to the local economy.
-Inspect your gutters to determine if they need a gutter cleaning service to ensure that they are clean and free of debris before April showers roll in.
-Get in touch with Safisha Gutter Cleaning Sydney to learn about their gutter cleaning services.
-If there’s a need for repair or replacement, contact Seamless Gutters in Baton Rouge Louisiana.
+Inspect your gutters to make sure they are clean and free of debris before April showers roll in.
 Check for cobwebs in high-up corners and replace any outdoor light bulbs as needed.

 Now that you are aware of all the potentially dirty things above, look up!
 Grab your favorite cleaning supplies and get to work.
 Once you’ve got your deep-clean routine down, the upkeep will become easier and your home will be happier.